WHAT IS FBA?

 - A Knowledgeable Customer Service Team

 After you have booked your FBA shipment with a qualified carrier, you will need to schedule an advanced delivery appointment with Amazon.
 To schedule a shipment, follow these simple steps:

 - Ensure that your carrier is registered with Amazon.

 - Log into your Carrier Central and request an appointment.

 - Amazon will email you within 24 hours to confirm the date and time.

 - Only request appointments when you are ready.
 You can only request seven appointments for one shipment.

-- Shipments will not be accepted if an appointment is not scheduled.
+- Amazon won’t accept shipments if an appointment is not scheduled.

 - If your shipment will be arriving late, notify Amazon about it as they may be able to make arrangements.